WHAT IS ACNE?

 2. EXFOLIATE YOUR SKIN

 To get rid of acne, you need to hit it in the pore.
 Regular exfoliation helps to keep the pores free of excess skin cells and oil.
-Exfoliation removes dead skin cell buildup; helps smoothing and softening the skin.
+Exfoliation removes dead skin cell buildup; helps smooth and soften the skin.

 You might have certainly imagined some grainy face and body scrubs for exfoliation.
 But, they may not be a good idea for acne-prone skin.
-Many acne treatment products have exfoliating properties within.
+Many acne treatment products have exfoliating properties.
 Thus, you might not need a separate exfoliating product.

 3. APPLY A TONER